In this explainer, we will learn how to find the components of a given two-dimensional vector.

 Hence, we can write the vector from to as

-To write a vector where and in the form , first calculate the difference between the -coordinates to obtain and then calculate the difference between the -coordinates to obtain :
+To write a vector , for and , in the form , first calculate the difference between the -coordinates to obtain and then calculate the difference between the -coordinates to obtain :

 Example 2: Finding the Horizontal and Vertical Components of a Vector